MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 {% include macros.html %}

-An Aspect is a short phrase written about the in-game world by a player or the GM.
+An Aspect is a short, improvised phrase written about the in-game world by a player or the GM.
 They are how the narrative interacts with the mechanics of the game, allowing what makes a good story to drive what happens when the dice are rolled.
 Aspects are how the players and the GM come to an agreed upon understanding of the characters, the setting, and the current scene.

 Some Aspects are attached to characters, allowing the player or GM to